Aquatic grooming, and Facial fold forcing

 Aquatic grooming works much better

-Aquatic grooming, in the bath, shower, pool, lake, sea or any other wet place, makes your work much easier.
+Grooming in the bath, shower, pool, lake, sea, or any other wet place, makes your work much easier.

 Your skin becomes more supple, and it unfolds willingly.

-The water cleans off the top coat of the epidermis, thus liberating dried flakes of skin.
+The water rinses the top layer of epidermis, loosening patches of dried skin.

 This accelerates your grooming.

-If you can't immerse your body; try wetting certain parts with a towel.
+If you can't submerge your body; try wetting certain parts with a towel.

 Lengthening your baths and showers

-Adding grooming to your traditional washing activities will lengthen the time you spend in the water.
+By adding grooming to your regular washing routine, you increase the time you spend in the water.

 Some people wash real fast.